fmammo/Walmart_Sales_Analysis/Project_description.md

 ## Data description
 The dataset was obtained from the Kaggle.
 This dataset contains sales transactions from a three different walmart branches, respectively located in Mandalay, Yangon and Naypyitaw.
-The data contains 17 columns and 995 records: Each columns with its description and data type provided in "Data_Descriptio.xlsx" file.
+The data contains 17 columns and 995 records: Each columns with its description and data type provided in "Data_Descriptio.csv" file.

 ## Main Analysis parts
 Product Analysis (EDA)